lindsayjohnston/HTML-study/README.md

 # HTML-study
-Examples of HTML elements and usage
+Examples of HTML elements and usage.

+# Elements Covered
+1. <nav>
+2.